chapman-phys220-2018f/cw05-ben/README.md

 1. With your new partner, carefully go through all of the [Python object slides](http://slides.com/profdressel/python-objects-overview) together.
 Record your work in a Jupyter notebook ```python-classes.ipynb```.
 Discuss amongst yourselves anything that is new or unclear, and make comments in the notebook.
 1. In a module, ```elementary.py```, write a new class called ```Particle``` that has three attributes: ```.mass``` that is a float, as well as ```.position``` and ```.momentum``` that are tuples of three floats.
 Make the constructor ```.__init__(self, x, y, z)``` set the initial floats of the ```.position``` tuple to the three values ```(x, y, z)``` passed into the constructor, set the mass to ```1.0```, and set the initial momentum to ```(0.0, 0.0, 0.0)```.
 Give the class a method ```.impulse(self, px, py, pz)``` that takes three floats as increments for an impulse that changes the ```.momentum``` attribute by adding the increments ```(px, py, pz)``` to the existing momentum values.
 Give the class a method ```.move(self, dt)``` that moves the particle by one time increment ```dt``` by using its current momentum and mass values to update its position to a new value.
 Make sure the docstrings for the class and all methods accurately describe what units you expect for each of the attributes and values.
 1. In ```elementary.py```, write another class ```ChargedParticle``` that subclasses ```Particle``` and adds an attribute ```.charge```.
 Write one more class ```Electron``` that subclasses ```ChargedParticle```.
 When an instance of electron is created, make sure its constructor sets the charge and mass to the appropriate constants contained in the module [```scipy.constants```](https://docs.scipy.org/doc/scipy/reference/constants.html) (make sure the sign of the charge is correct for an electron).
 Similarly, write a class ```Proton``` that also subclasses ```ChargedParticle``` and sets the attributes ```.charge``` and ```.mass``` to the proper values for a proton.

+## Assessment

+Analyze in this section what you found useful about this assignment in your own words.
+Include any lingering questions or comments that you may have.
+You can use the GitHub web interface to edit this file directly for now.

+**CHANGEME**

+## Honor Pledge

+I pledge that all the work in this repository is my own with only the following exceptions:

+* Content of starter files supplied by the instructor;
+* Code borrowed from another source, documented with correct attribution in the code and summarized here.

+Signed,

+**YOURNAMES**